 But, if you want to create well-designed and thoughtfully planned eLearning that builds complex skills, then relying on the storyboard process is your best bet.

 Ten Ways to Make Storyboarding a Better Process

 If you find writing eLearning storyboards to be a challenge, here are ten ways to make the process more effective.

 - Content Outline: Storyboard off of a content outline sequenced in the order you want for each lesson.
 The outline helps ensure the lesson organization makes sense for effective learning.

 - Instructional Strategies: Work off of a design document specifying the instructional strategies you’ll be using.
-Then, you won’t need to design on the fly, which is difficult and usually involves many rewrites.
+Then, you won’t need to ideate on the fly, which often involves many rewrites.

 - Collection of Documents: Include separate documents in your storyboard if you need to write an involved video, test, or similar document.
 Refer to these by filename in your storyboard.
 Listen or download Kevin Thorn’s talk about a storyboard as a collection of documents in There’s More Than One Way to Storyboard.